Play Live Radio

 Residents of a senior living facility in Thousand Oaks have taken up regular jam sessions playing the ukulele.

-"We just span the generations," says Moore.
+"We just span the generations," said Moore.

 Caroline Feraday